lejard-h/angular_barcode/README.md

 # angular_barcode

-Draw Barcode or QrCode with Angular 2 dart
+Draw Barcode or QrCode with AngularDart

 ## Usage